arturisto/myBlog/README.md

 3. More secure way of authentication
 4. Add loaders
 5. Fix error handling along the route
+6. Change Tags section in CMS to TagsNavbar component

 ### **Features for Later:**

 1. Ellipsis for pagination - both previous and next